 Location: Martindale Estate, Grizedale Forest

-A bit easier to spot given their size, Red Deer can still be seen in the Lake District, especially in reserves and amongst thick wooded areas.
+A bit easier to spot given their size, Red Deer can still be seen in the Lake District, especially in reserves and amongst thickly wooded areas.
 As much as it is called the Red Deer though, it’s coat does tend to change to a grey-brown shade in winter.

 The best place to spot them out in the open is the Martindale Estate, the home of the oldest deer reserve in the UK.
 Alternatively, you can find several woodland herds in Grizedale Forest.